 Luke Stoltman is also known as the “Highland Oak” which is an oblique reference to “The Austrian Oak,” a name often given to Arnold Schwarzenegger.
 A second name that is often given to Luke is “the Housewives’ Choice,” which is due to his handsome, rugged appearance and after his post-event win celebration that invariably ends in him stripping off his shirt and flexing for the crowd.

 Tom Stoltman is the larger of the Stoltman brothers, standing 2.03m tall (6’ 8’’) and weighing in at 174kg (384lb).
 Luke Stoltman is 1.91m high (6’ 3’’) and weighs 160kg (350lb).
-The third brother, Charlie, has only just started strongman but is showing great talent already.
+The third brother, Harry, has only just started strongman but is showing great talent already.
 He too is well over 6 foot and already close to 300lbs in bodyweight after just a few months of training.

 Tom Stoltman was diagnosed with autism at the age of 5.
 Tom Stoltman’s autism is something he feels has helped him in his rise to the top of the sport.
 Although, for some time Tom found the public speaking aspects difficult, he has since begun to refer autism as his superpower.
 Tom Stoltman is now become a major voice in speaking about how you can overcome the difficulties it can bring.
 He is very keen to inspire other young people with the same condition to achieve whatever they want in life.
 Tom has often stated that for his strongman career, his autism has been a positive influence.
 Tom feels It has helped him to maintain a very focused and often single-minded approach to achieving his goals.